sebglon/monitoring_and_cd/README.md

 ## Context

 A monolithic application will be split progressively into multiple services.
 Each service can be managed and developed by independent development teams.
-The goal of this transition is to give flexibility on the deployment process and delivery calendar, to improve the feature scaling and growing, to secure services interaction, availability, and scalability to provide a qualitative service to customers.
+This transition aims to give flexibility to the deployment process, delivery calendar, improve the feature scaling, growth, and secure services interaction, availability, and scalability to provide a qualitative service to customers.

-## Challeges
+## Challenges
 Delivering multi-services that can interact between them require stimulating some concepts to be safe and confident in the features delivery process, exploitation, and quality:

 * continuous service deployment